-What happens after you register a written complaint about the learning environment?
+What happens when you speak up about the learning environment?

 - Your report is sent directly to the Speak Up Office at your faculty.

-- Speak Up Office is made up by the faculty’s Dean of Studies, the study environment contact person, and a deputy in the event that one or both of the former are not available.
+- The Speak Up Office is made up by the faculty’s dean of studies, the study environment contact person, and a deputy in the event that one or both of the former are not available.
 These individuals will consider your report and who should be involved to resolve the case in the best way.

 - Within three weeks, you will receive information from the person handling your complaint regarding the status of the case including any upcoming actions if the case is ongoing.